ungoldman/himawari-bg/readme.md

 [![travis][travis-image]][travis-url]
 [![standard][standard-image]][standard-url]

-## Overview
+## About

-[Himawari 8](http://himawari8.nict.go.jp/) is a [geostationary](https://en.wikipedia.org/wiki/Geostationary_orbit) weather satellite deployed by the [Japan Meteorological Agency](http://www.jma.go.jp/jma/indexe.html).
+**[Himawari 8](http://himawari8.nict.go.jp/)** is a [geostationary](https://en.wikipedia.org/wiki/Geostationary_orbit) weather satellite deployed by the [Japan Meteorological Agency](http://www.jma.go.jp/jma/indexe.html).
 It takes photographs of Earth every 10 minutes.

-`himawari-bg` is a command line program that lets you set the latest image from the Himawari 8 geostationary satellite as your desktop background.
+**himawari-bg** is a command line program that lets you set the latest image from the Himawari 8 geostationary satellite as your desktop background.

 ![](screenshot.jpg)

+### Desktop Version

+This project is now available as a menubar app that automatically sets your background every ten minutes for maximum freshness!
+Please see **[hi8](https://github.com/ungoldman/hi8)** for more info.

 ## Install